crisprVerse/Tutorials/Design_PairedGuides/README.md

 There are several applications that require the design of gRNA pairs:

-1. Double nicking with CRISPR/Cas9 (Ran et al. et al. 2013)
+1. Double nicking with CRISPR/Cas9 (Ran et al. 2013)
 2. Dual-promoter screening systems (Han et al. 2017)
-3. Multiplexing gRNAs with enAsCas12a (DeWeirdt et al. et al. 2021)
+3. Multiplexing gRNAs with enAsCas12a (DeWeirdt et al. 2021)
 4. Nanopore Cas9-targeted sequencing (nCATS) (Gilpatrick et al. 2020)

 The `crisprDesign` package provides an infrastructure to store an